Methodology

 The initial teacher training (ITT) census is collected annually and counts trainees registered on a course on the second Wednesday in October.
 The collection generally remains open until the first week of November to allow providers time to input and check their records.

-Data is collected from Register Trainee Teachers in ITT Census 2022/23, following a move from the Database of Trainee Teachers and Providers (DTTP).
-Register is a live system on which providers can change their entries throughout the year, using the HESA, portal or register interface.
+Data has been collected from Register Trainee Teachers since ITT Census 2022/23, following a move from the Database of Trainee Teachers and Providers (DTTP).
+Register is a live system on which providers can change their entries throughout the year, using the HESA portal or Register interface.
 This statistical release includes both the revised data for the previous training year, for which provisional data were published last year, and provisional data for the latest training year.
 The revisions reflect any changes made by providers between the initial publication and the end of the training year.
 Figures for historical years in the time series have not been revised.

 Coverage